 FORMAT: All pre-proposals must be typewritten on 8.5 x 11 inch paper in 11-point or greater font.
-If submitting a hard copy, you must send three copies of the complete pre-proposal including one with wet signatures on the required forms.
+If submitting a hard copy, you must send one copy of the complete pre-proposal with the original ink signature on the required form (blue ink is recommended).